nelsonlan01/PremiereProSRTLooper/index.md

 ## Background of Tool

-This tool is develop since school reqired each video should have subtitle.
-Every coin have two side, Premiere Pro can import .srt file, which more easy to generate subtitle rather than copy Legacy Title (text card) manually or using UI path machines.
-However, you should import a strict formatted with actual syntax of file to Premiere Pro, which easily mess it up.
+This tool is developed since the school required each video should have subtitles.
+Every coin has two sides, Premiere Pro can import .srt file, which more easy to generate subtitles rather than copy Legacy Title (text card) manually or using UI path machines.
+However, you should import a strict format with the actual syntax of the file to Premiere Pro, which easily messes it up.

 So, I invent (make) a tool for me (or those in need), to generate .srt file more friendly.
 Save more time and cost.